daniyal1337/Hall_booking/Readme.txt

 └── /js
     └── main.js            # Main JavaScript file for animations and interactions Contributing
 We welcome contributions to improve the "Oh Puleez" website!
-To contribute, follow these steps:

-Fork the repository.
-Create a new branch (git checkout -b feature-branch).
-Commit your changes (git commit -am 'Add new feature').
-Push to the branch (git push origin feature-branch).
-Create a new pull request.
-License
-This project is licensed under the MIT License – see the LICENSE file for details.

-Feel free to modify the content to better match your needs!
-Let me know if you'd like any further details or sections added.